 Most (but not all) game lodges and safari camps have mosquito nets hanging over the beds, and even the basic bungalows in the Kruger National Park have insect screens at the windows and doors.
 Electric fans and air conditioning are also very effective at keeping mosquitos away.

 Please also visit our malaria information page for more info and a malaria map.

 Wild Wings Safaris operates as one brand, but our offices in the UK and South Africa are separate legal entities.
 If you book through our UK office, you will be contracting with Wild Wings Safaris UK Ltd, a company registered in the UK and subject to UK laws and regulations.
-For your financial protection, our UK office is a member of ABTA (member number Y6147) and has financial failure insurance in place via The Travel Vault, underwritten by Mapfre.
+For your financial protection, our UK office is a member of ABTA (member number Y6147) and offers full financial protection.
 If you wish to book via our UK office, you will receive your quote in British pounds (GBP) and will need to pay into our UK bank account.

 If you book through our South African office, you will be contracting with Wild Wings Safaris (Pty) Ltd, a private company registered in South Africa and subject to South African laws and regulations.
 For your financial protection, our South African office is a member of SATSA (member number 1540), the Southern Africa Tourism Services Association, which includes bonding insurance.
 If you wish to book via our South African office, you will receive your quote in South African Rands (ZAR) and will need to pay into our South African bank account.

 Please feel free to discuss these options with your consultant if you are not sure which office to book through, or if you have further questions about this.

 Even though we are fully insured, it is important that you take out comprehensive personal travel insurance for your trip.